JaneliaSciComp/SongExplorer/README.md

 effect can be achieved by changing the `P/Rs` variable, but there the thresholds are adjusted instead of the probabilities, and they are changed equally for all words.

+One can also use thresholds derived from this dense annotation to achieve better accuracy.
+Doing so is particularly useful when making predictions on recordings that were made under different conditions than the data used to train and validate the model.
+To do so, choose the "thresholds-dense.ckpt-\*.csv" file when making ethograms.
+This file is created when the congruence is quantified, but only when a single human annotator has made dense annotations.
+The precision-recalls ratios therein are controlled by the "P/Rs" box when the sparse annotation accuracy was quantified with the Accuracy button.

 ## Discovering Novel Sounds ##